000 (emergency telephone number): Telecommunications provider incidents

 In April 2014, telecommunications company TPG was fined AUD400,000 for withholding access to emergency numbers where customers had failed to pay their bills.
 Federal Court Justice Mordecai Bromberg found that TPG failed to provide access on over 190 occasions between March and September 2011, and the company did not ensure that almost 6000 lines had emergency access.

 During the November 2023 Optus outage, major telecommunications operator Optus failed to ensure that Triple Zero calls made by their customers were able to camp on to another mobile or landline network.
 As a result, more than 2,100 calls to the Triple Zero system failed during the 12 hour outage and at least 300 people did not receive a welfare check when the issue was identified.
-Following parliamentary and government enquiries, Optus was fined more than for failing to convey or transfer emergency calls and new national standards about communication during outages with customers were made.
+Following parliamentary and government enquiries, Optus was fined more than million for failing to convey or transfer emergency calls and new national standards about communication during outages with customers were made.

 For 90 minutes on the morning of 1 March 2024, Telstra suffered technical issues at one of its Emergency Service Access Points, resulting in calls not being able to be transferred to several emergency service organisations across Australia.
 Of the 500 Triple Zero calls during that period, 148 calls were not able to be transferred.
 In some states and territories, Telstra operators had to email emergency services with call details, some of which weren't received until 2 hours after the outage ended.
 A Victorian man died from a cardiac arrest during this period, where his emergency call was not able to be transferred to a Triple Zero Victoria emergency call-taker and the dispatch of an ambulance was significantly delayed.
 Federal and state governments have initiated investigations, although they have acknowledged that there was little that could have been done by Telstra call-takers who are not trained to provide medical advice or can dispatch resources.

 On 18 September 2025, Optus experienced another outage to its network, exclusively effecting Triple Zero calls from the Northern Territory, South Australia and Western Australia.
 At least 600 calls over 15 hours were not connected to Triple Zero by Optus, and at least three people who attempted to call Triple Zero were found to have died.
 Welfare checks by the company and state and territory police are ongoing, and multiple investigations have been announced by regulators and Optus.

+A widespread Telstra network outage on 8 July 2026, caused by a time travel software bug, disrupted Triple Zero (000) emergency services and triggered over 600 failed emergency calls.
+The incident impacted nationwide network services, affecting public transport and financial systems before a resolution was deployed.